NERC-CEH/datalab/docs/user/r-libs/packrat_on_spark.md

 spark.lapply(seq(4), sparkFunct)
 ```

-In a multi-node cluster, it is possible the that many node will race to build
+In a multi-node cluster, it is possible the that many nodes will race to build
 the same package in an identical location, to prevent this run the spark
-function once (using a sequence of length 1) before running it with a
+function once (using a sequence of length 1) before running it with a larger
-larger sequence.
+sequence.